-Activity data that apply to more than one source category are: (i) farm types (Section 5.1.4.2); (ii) livestock types and numbers (Section 5.1.4.3); (iii) crop types and crop areas (Section 5.1.4.4); (iv) fertiliser types and application rates (Section 5.1.4.6).
+Activity data that apply to more than one source category are: (i) farm types (Section 5.1.4.2); (ii) livestock types and numbers (Section 5.1.4.3); (iii) crop types and crop areas (Section 5.1.4.6).
 These are described in this section and are referred to in the relevant sections throughout this chapter.
 The data relevant to calculation of emissions from crop residues are described in Section 5.1.4.5.
 The emission factors used to estimate N_2O emissions from synthetic fertiliser applications to soils are determined via an empirical model that relies on environmental factors and is described in Section 5.1.4.8.